Kim Phuc: more than Napalm Girl

 On 8 June 1972, South Vietnamese planes dropped a napalm bomb on Trang Bang, forcing Kim Phuc, other civilians and soldiers to flee the Caodai Temple and run for their lives along the dirt road.
 Kim Phúc tore off her burning clothes as she ran but still suffered incredibly bad burns, the scars of which she still has today.
 Nick Ut took the injured children to hospital.
 Two of her cousins and two other villagers were killed.
 The doctors believed Kim Phuc would not survive, but after 17 surgical procedures, she made it out alive.

-She has gone on to lead an incredible life, and started the Kim Foundation International, which supports child victims of war.
+She has gone on to lead an incredible life, calling out for peace, and starting the Kim Foundation International, which supports child victims of war.
 As she wrote in the New York Times recently: “It’s been 50 years.
 I am not ‘Napalm Girl’ anymore.”
 Her story is an incredible tale of overcoming extreme adversity to provide hope for others.

 Hearing Kim Phuc’s story, it is hard not to think of the horrors currently taking place in Ukraine and other warzones around the world.
 She told CBC a message for Ukrainian children: “Hang on there.
 Don't lose your hope.
 Don't lose your dream.”
 It is up to all of us to do all we can to stop war in all its forms - and stop history from repeating itself.